-(iv) Impairment test on goodwill
+(v) Impairment test on goodwill

-The Company evaluated the recoverable amounts of its goodwill, which is based on its value-in-use, for impairment testing at the reporting date.
-Value-in-use is based on three to four years of the estimated future cash flow, according to the future operation plan of the Company, discounted to their present value using the yearly discount rate, which reflects the risks specific to CGU by 8.19%~14.75%, for the year ended December 31, 2021.
-There were no impairment losses of goodwill in 2021.
+The Company evaluated the recoverable amounts of its goodwill, which is based on its valuein-use, for impairment testing at the reporting date.
+Value-in-use is based on three to four years of the estimated future cash flow, according to the future operation plan of the Company, discounted to their present value using the yearly discount rate, which reflects the risks specific to CGU by 8.81%~18.35% and 8.19%~14.75%, for the years ended December 31, 2022 and 2021, respectively.
+There were no impairment losses of goodwill in 2022 and 2021.

 - (h) Changes in ownership interest in a subsidiary - (i) On March 2, 2021, the Company subscribed 4,000 thousand shares of EPIC CLOUD INFORMATION INTEGRATION for \$40,000 thousand.
 On March 29, 2021, the Company paid \$500 thousand for 50 thousand shares from the original shareholders and paid \$100 thousand for 10 thousand shares from GLOBAL INTELLIGENCE NETWORK in the same month.
-Therefore, the Company's shareholding ratio increased to 100%, and capital surplus decreased by \$440 thousand due to changes in equity. - (ii) In November and December 2020, the Company acquired a portion of shareholdings in GLOBAL INTELLIGENCE NETWORK, increasing its percentage of ownership in GLOBAL INTELLIGENCE NETWORK from 62.12% to 79.43% and increasing the capital surplus by \$1,104 thousand as a result of the change in equity. - (iii) In December 2020, the Company acquired a portion of shareholdings in EPIC CLOUD INFORMATION INTEGRATION, increasing its percentage of ownership in EPIC CLOUD INFORMATION INTEGRATION from 70.00% to 95.00%, and decreasing the capital surplus by \$644 thousand as a result of the change in equity. - (i) Loss control of subsidiaries - (i) Disposal of subsidiary-NEO TREND TECH
+Therefore, the Company's shareholding ratio increased to 100%, and capital surplus decreased by \$440 thousand due to changes in equity. - (i) Loss control of subsidiaries - (i) Disposal of subsidiary-NEO TREND TECH